Vinayak Khedekar: Author

 He has written a total of 18 books in Marathi, English and Konkani.
 Most of the books are about the folk culture, folk art and folk literature of Goa.
 He has also written three plays.
 In addition, audio films like Gomantak Ganesh, Gumat Utsav, and Kshetra Sangeet were created from his ideas.

 After retirement, Khedekar traveled throughout Goa, leading to the publication of his most notable work, Goa: Life, Land and Legacy.

 Awards and honors

+The President, Shri Ram Nath Kovind presenting the Padma Shri Award to Shri Vinayak Vishnu Khedekar, at the Civil Investiture Ceremony-IV, at Rashtrapati Bhavan, in New Delhi on November 09, 2021.

 Khedekar has received several awards, including the Kala Akademi's Literary Award for his book Gomantakiya Loka Kala, and the State Award from the Government of Goa, and Government of Daman & Diu, Mahakavi Kalidas Award and Rang Samman Award.

 In 2021, Khedekar was awarded the Padma Shri, the fourth-highest civilian award of the Republic of India.
 In the same year he also received the Dr.Komal Kothari Smriti (Life Time Achievement) Lok Kala Puraskar nstituted by the West Zone Cultural Centre, Udaipur.
 In 2022 he was elected a Fellow of the Sangeet Natak Akademi for his contributions to Indian music.
 In 2023, he was awarded Gomant Vibhushan, Goa government's highest civilian award, for the year 2019–20.